Flight-Free-UK/flight_free_uk_website/source/posts_travel/travel-the-uk-by-narrowboat.html.markdown

 #### 3. Yorkshire

 Spectacular scenery as you make your way up and potentially down the Pennine Waterways.
-With wide locks and steep hills, these routes can be hard work, but it will all be worth it when the day is done and you “cheers” and put a well earned drink to your lips at the end of the day in one of the [many canal side pubs](https://www.yorkshireeveningpost.co.uk/lifestyle/food-and-drink/10-fantastic-canal-and-navigation-side-pubs-in-yorkshire-4729010).
+With wide locks and steep hills, these routes can be hard work, but it will all be worth it when the day is done and you put a well-earned drink to your lips in one of the [many canal side pubs](https://www.yorkshireeveningpost.co.uk/lifestyle/food-and-drink/10-fantastic-canal-and-navigation-side-pubs-in-yorkshire-4729010).

 Top rated hire bases in this area: